nginxinc/nginx-gateway-fabric/README.md

     - Once approved and merged, cherry-pick the commit into the release branch.

-    - Create a new release candidate tag from the release branch with n incremented in the tag name, vX.Y.Z-rc.n.
+    - Create a new release candidate tag, increment the release candidate number by 1.

-4. Iterate over the process in step 3 until all the tests pass on the release candidate tag then create the final release tag from the release branch in the format vX.Y.Z.
-The docker image will automatically be pushed to ghcr.io/nginxinc/nginx-kubernetes-gateway:X.Y.Z with the release tag as the docker tag.
+4. Iterate over the process in step 3 until all the tests pass on the release candidate tag then create the final release tag from the release branch in the format vMAJOR.MINOR.PATCH.
+The docker image will automatically be pushed to ghcr.io/nginxinc/nginx-kubernetes-gateway:MAJOR.MINOR.PATCH with the release tag as the docker tag.

 5. Update the Change log with the changes added in the release.
 They can be found in the github release notes that was generated from the release branch.